AllenInstitute/EM_MC_paper_figures/README.md

 To download the Patch-seq data, see this website http://portal.brain-map.org/explore/classes/multimodal-characterization/multimodal-characterization-mouse-visual-cortex

-You will need the gene expression matricesfrom the NEMO archive
+You will need the gene expression matrices from the NEMO archive

 https://data.nemoarchive.org/other/AIBS/AIBS_patchseq/transcriptome/scell/SMARTseq/processed/analysis/20200611/